ABA Publishes Robert Bartkus Article on Arbitration Standard

 The case highlights the importance of a thorough investigation.
 The court stated that this decision should serve as "an object lesson to future litigants who may desire to follow the same path," as a warning to litigants seeking to mislead opposing counsel and manipulate the judicial process with frivolous claims.

-The company's legal team was led by MARC partners John B. McCusker and Patricia Prezioso; of counsel Suzanne M. Murphy; and associates Patrice LeTourneau and Bianca M. Olivadoti.
+The company's legal team was led by MARC partners John B. McCusker and Patricia Prezioso; of counsel Suzanne M. Murphy; and associate Bianca M. Olivadoti.

 Four at MARC Named to Best Lawyers List for 2017